 Teachers seem to be relying on sources other than textbooks for tasks.
 Shapiro, Sawyer, Dick and Wismer (2019) found this circumstance to be true for mathematics teachers, specifically.
 They found that over half of elementary mathematics teachers attempt to find tasks online at least weekly.
 Additionally, teachers in a recent national survey indicated that on average they spent 5 hours per week creating their own instructional materials and most of the materials they used in their classroom were self-created (Gorman, 2017).
 Thus, teachers could benefit from guidance on how to create high-quality statistical tasks.

 Multiple frameworks have been used to analyze statistics and data analysis tasks.
-Curcio’s (1987, 1989) work, which was later augmented by Shaughnessy (2007), has presented a structure to analyze questions that elicit various levels of graph comprehension.
-These four types of questions include the following: (a) reading the data, (b) reading between the data, (c) reading beyond the data, and (d) reading behind the data.
+Curcio’s (1987, 1989) work, which was later augmented by Shaughnessy (2007), presented a structure to analyze questions that elicit various levels of graph comprehension.
+These four types of questions in their structure are as follows: (a) reading the data, (b) reading between the data, (c) reading beyond the data, and (d) reading behind the data.

-A description of each level and an example involving analysis of a dataset about roller coasters’ characteristics is described in the following section.
+A description of each question type and an example involving analysis of a dataset about roller coasters’ characteristics is described next.
 Reading the data refers to the direct extraction of information that is apparent from a graph (e.g., What is the length of the roller coaster with the largest drop?).
 Reading between the data requires the integration of data and a mathematical concept or procedure (e.g., How many roller coasters have a drop of more than 100 feet?).

 Resources for Learning and Teaching Statistics

 This section presents information regarding the data analysis tool CODAP and the ESTEEM project’s curriculum materials.
 This study used both of these resources; thus, this section provides an orientation to each of them.